3302011/Optimisation_continue/README.md

 # Optimisation_continue

+EN: study of several meta heuristics such as ga and pattern-search.
+Study of the sub-gradient method.
+Implementation in AMPL and Matlab.

-Projet d'optimisation, cours de MAIN4 à l'école d'ingénieur Polytech Sorbonne
+FR : projet d'optimisation, cours de MAIN4 à l'école d'ingénieur Polytech Sorbonne